TytusKolpak/SlipThrough2/Documentation/Documentation.md

 9. Put Data.json to Contents folder
 10. Change tile numbers to names (for easier handling).
 11. HUD string for door name not appearing for second encounter
+12. Key Handler

 To be done:

-4. Introduce
-    1. Key Handler?
-    2. Testing?
+1. Introduce Testing?